Romana Ana

 Don’t be afraid of silence.

-Because silence is… always honest.
+Because silence… is always honest.

 ✦ Footnote

-Truth be told – I’m still drawn to them.
+Truth Honestly?
+I’m still drawn to them.

 Charles Bukowski – Notes of a Dirty Old Man